JACrosman/xapi-client/README.md

 A javascript xAPI client.

 ## Description
 The project contains a comprehensive xAPI javascript client sdk.
 It was developed to allow applications using javascript the capability to communicate with an LRS.
-It is currently compatible with xAPI Spec 1.0.2.
+It is currently compatible with xAPI Spec `1.0.2` - `1.0.3`.

 ## Features
-* Compatible with xAPI Spec 1.0.2
+* Compatible with xAPI Spec `1.0.2` - `1.0.3`
+* Uses version 4 uuids
 * Client side validation of xAPI statement
 * Queuing of failed requests from network connectivity
 * Standalone script (No third party dependencies)